metamagic-games/dnd-homebrews/src/Subclasses/Monk/Way of the Selfless/WayOfTheSelfless.md

 Monks of the Way of the Selfless follow a tradition that condones self-sacrifice for the greater good.
 In line with that mindset, they have developed a number of techniques that unlock the full capabilities of the body, but risk its integrity in the process

+Unleash the energy reserves of the body in rapid explosive bursts, providing superhuman speed and agility for but a moment.
+No sooner is limit broken, that the energy reserve dries up,rendering the user a husk of their former self.

 ### Limit Break

 Starting when you choose this tradition at 3rd level, you can choose to use  Limit Break to push you body beyond its limits and perform incredible feats.
+When you move or attack, you can activate Limit Break as a reaction.

-When you activate limit break:
+When you activate limit break, you immediately:
-- Gain 1 ki
+- Gain 1 ki (or 1 per exhaustion level???)
-- Take 1d6 - constitution modifier damage
 - Gain a point of exhaustion

-For the duration of your turn:
+Until your next turn:
-- Advantage on attacks
+- You have advantage on attacks
+- Your attacks deal an additional 1d4 damage per level of exhaustion (???)
-- Advantage on ability checks
+- You have advantage on ability checks
 - You ignore the effects of exhaustion for this turn
 - You can perform the dash action as a bonus action
+- Enemies have disadvantage on ranged weapon attacks against you

+Basically the ability should be more powerful the more you use it, to make up for the harsh punishment of exhaustion

 ### Exhaustion